beda-software/fhir-emr/README.md

 ## Update seeds

-To see the changes that were added to `resources/seeds` follow next steps
+To see the changes that were added to `resources/seeds` follow the next steps

 ```sh
 make seeds